sa2c/sunpyter/README.md

     Make sure you are not running `test.sh` on Sunbird.
     `test.sh` and `sunpyter.sh`
-    must be run on your home machine.T
+    must be run on your home machine.
   * **The script takes a long time "Waiting..." and nothing happens.**
     It can take a couple of minutes.
     After that, you might have to ssh into `sunbird`